Central tolerance: T cell

 T cell progenitors (also called thymocytes) are created in the bone marrow and then migrate to the thymus where they continue their development.
 During this development, the thymocytes perform the V(D)J recombination and some of the developing T cell clones produce TCR that is completely unfunctional (unable to bind peptide-MHC complexes) and some produce TCR that is self-reactive and could therefore promote autoimmunity.
 These "problematic" clones are therefore removed from the pool of T cells by specific mechanisms.

 First, during "positive selection" the thymocytes are tested, whether their TCR works properly and those with unfunctional TCR are removed by apoptosis.
 The mechanism has its name because it selects for survival only those thymocytes whose TCRs do interact with peptide-MHC complexes on antigen presenting cells in the thymus.

 During the late stage of positive selection, another process called "MHC restriction" (or lineage commitment) takes place.
-In this process the thymocytes whose TCR recognize with MHCI (MHC class I) molecules become CD4- CD8+ and thymocytes whose TCR recognize MHCII (MHC class II) become CD4+ CD8-.
+In this process the thymocytes whose TCR recognize MHCI (MHC class I) molecules become CD4- CD8+ and thymocytes whose TCR recognize MHCII (MHC class II) become CD4+ CD8-.

 Subsequently, the positively selected thymocytes go through "negative selection" which tests the thymocytes for self-reactivity.
 The cells that are strongly self-reactive (and therefore prone to attacking the host cells) are removed by apoptosis.
 Thymocytes that are still self-reactive, but only slightly develop into T regulatory (Treg) cells.
 Thymocytes that are not self-reactive become mature naïve T cells.
 Both the Treg and mature naïve T cells subsequently migrate to the secondary lymphoid organs.
 The negative selection has its name because it selects for survival only those thymocytes whose TCRs do not interact (or interact only slightly) with peptide-MHC complexes on antigen presenting cells in the thymus.

 Two other terms - recessive and dominant tolerance are also important regarding the T cell central tolerance.
 Both the terms refer to two possible ways of tolerance establishment towards particular antigen (typically self antigen).
 The "recessive tolerance" means that the antigen is tolerated via deletion of those T cells that would facilitate immune response against the antigen (deletion of autoreactive cells in negative selection).
 The "dominant tolerance" means that the T cell clones specific for the antigen are deviated into Treg cells and therefore suppress the immune response against the antigen (Treg selection during the negative selection).